isabella232/journeys.en/help/using/segment/using-a-segment.md

 ![](../assets/conditoon-segment.png)

-For more information on journey conditions and how to use the simple expression editor, refer to [](../building-journeys/condition-activity.md#about_condition).
+For more information on journey conditions and how to use the simple expression editor, refer to [Condition acivities](../building-journeys/condition-activity.md#about_condition).